Programs for Children Enrolled

 Urine: dark-tea colored – these symptoms can be found in hepatitis and should be evaluated by a doctor

-Vomiting: more than two times since admission on one day
+Vomiting: two or more times since admission on one day.

 AIDS: exclude infected child if he/she exhibits biting behavior, has open skin sores or any bleeding disorder.